- Solicitors For Business

 We explain how claims are calculated.

-Despite the fact that health care in this country is generally of a high standard occasionally things do go wrong.
+Despite the fact that health care in this country is generally of a high standard, occasionally things do go wrong.
 This is particularly true nowadays when treatments can be highly technical and complex and many different health care professionals are involved in the care of each patient.
-If the results of treatment are not as good as expected, or if complications have arisen, it does not automatically mean there has been a mistake or someone is to blame.
+If the results of treatment are not as good as expected, fall below a reasonable standard, or if complications have arisen, it does not automatically mean there has been a mistake or someone is to blame.

 Can I claim compensation?